-EAR 1 AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 1000-1-100-100-100-100-100-100-100-100- and the second s What was life like when m Who used to live in Bramall grandparents were young Hall and what was their life like?
-OOK Black history month Children reflect on key Children discuss what they Children recap previous The state of the s aspects of their own life- know about Bramall Hall and knowledge from Reception toys, clothes, school, then make observations and when they learnt about who hobbies, food- and then generate questions to outline seaside holidays were like compare it to life of their what they want to find out. the past.
-They use the loan grandparents, questioning from PBM to investigate members of staff and Children find out a little about artefacts and ask and answ using artefacts from the what 'Tudor' means and ther questions. museum. go on to discover what it was 00.000.0000.000000.00000000000000000000 like to be rich and poor at this The children then go on to Children then go on to fine time. about two significant wome out about 'The Windrush' Grace Darling and Mary Ar using key text 'Coming to Children visit Bramall Hall They learn about their lives England' and learn about and find out specifics about find out why we still remem Elgella's experiences the Davenport family who them today.
-They make when she came to lived there and their lifestyles comparisons between the Engalod people and decide which o Children then go on to make most worthy of a statue in comparisons between their hometown, giving reasons lives and what life was like fo weighing up the evidence. children in the Davenport family. ear 2 AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 What is a hero?
-Why has the Great Fire of How did transport change London been remembered fo the world? hundreds of years?
-OOK Black History Month Children spend some time Children discuss what they Children look at two 10 thinking about what a here already know and then significant events in the is and the many different. generate own questions history of transport. ways people can be which they go on to find the Firstly, the Rainhill Trials considered as heroes. answers to themselves. which has links to They learn about the local Manchester and then hero James Kirk.
-Moving on from that, they look at the impact of then go on to learn about the locomotives within the This leads on to learning Great fire of Nantwich, again UK and then around the about whether heroes are answering their own question world. always famous, focussing and using a variety of Manufacture about the second particularly at the roles of sources.
-Next the children learn 'boxestant heroes' during Once they be an about the about the first moon WW2 and evacuation as Once they know about both landing, looking at the Cheadle Hulme received evacuees from they make a comparison between the two.
-Hidden Figures that between the two. worked together to Manchester during WW2. make it all possible
+EAR 1 AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 What was life like when m Who used to live in Bramall grandparents were young Hall and what was their life like?
+OOK Black history month Children reflect on key Children discuss what they Children recap previous aspects of their own life- toys, clothes, school, know about Bramall Hall and then make observations and knowledge from Reception when they learnt about what hobbies, food- and then generate questions to outline seaside holidays were like in compare it to life of their what they want to find out. the past.
+They use the loan grandparents, questioning from PBM to investigate members of staff and Children find out a little abou artefacts and ask and answe using artefacts from the what 'Tudor' means and ther questions. museum. go on to discover what it was The children them are on to b Children then go on to fine like to be rich and poor at thi time.
+The children then go on to le about two significant women out about 'The Windrush' un 192.
+Grace Darling and Mary Ant using key text 'Coming to Children visit Bramall Hall They learn about their lives England' and learn about and find out specifics about find out why we still rememb Elaclia's experiences the Davenport family who them today.
+They make when she came to lived there and their lifestyles comparisons between the tw Engalod, Obilities there are no to make people and decide which on Children then go on to make comparisons between their most worthy of a statue in the lives and what life was like for hometown, giving reasons a weighing up the evidence. children in the Davenport weighting up the evidence. family. ear 2 AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 What is a hero?
+Why has the Great Fire of How did transport change London been remembered fo the world? hundreds of years? оок Black History Month Children spend some time Children discuss what they Children look at two , thinking about what a here already know and then significant events in the is and the many different. generate own questions history of transport. ways people can be which they go on to find the Firstly, the Rainhill Trials considered as heroes. answers to themselves. which has links to They learn about the loca Maxing on from that they Manchester and then hero James Kirk.
+Moving on from that, they then go on to learn about the look at the impact of locomotives within the This leads on to learning Great fire of Nantwich, again UK and then around the about whether heroes are answering their own question world. always famous, focussing and using a variety of particularly at the roles of sources.
+Next the children learn 'bopostant heroes' during about the first moon WW2 and evacuation as Once they know about both landing, looking at the Cheadle Hulme received they make a comparison between the two.
+Hidden Figures that evacuees from Manchester during WW2. between the two. worked together to make it all possible manchester during www. make it all possible

 Key concepts: what are the big ideas?
 In EYFS and Key stage 1 it is important that children encounter important concepts and ideas in an age-appropriate way.
 The history curriculum at our school is carefully designed to make sure that the concepts the children are introduced to set them up for success throughout our school and into Key Stage 2, creating a firm foundation for historical understanding.